Form of Government: Federal republic

 Politics and current affairs

-India comprises the whole of the Deccan peninsula, between the Bay of Bengal to the east and the Arabian Sea to the west, plus most of Hindustan (or the Indus and Ganges Plain).
-The country is bordered by China, Nepal and Bhutan to the north, by Myanmar (Burma) and Bangladesh to the north-east and by Pakistan to the west.
+India comprises the whole of the Deccan peninsula, between the Bay of Bengal to the east and the Arabian Sea to the west, plus most of Hindustan (or Indo-Gangetic Plain).
+It is bordered by China, Nepal and Bhutan to the north, by Myanmar and Bangladesh to the north-east and by Pakistan to the west.
 There are three large natural sub-regions.
-The first is the Deccan Plateau, whose north-western part is made up of vast lava formations covered by regur, highly fertile soil that is particularly suited to the cultivation of cotton.
-To the east and west, the plateau is bordered by the Eastern and Western Ghats.
-The second region is the plain of the Rive Indus and River Ganges, formed by alluvial deposits.
+The first is the Deccan Plateau, whose north-western part is made up of vast lava formations covered by regur (highly fertile soil suitable for cotton crops); to the east and west, the plateau is bordered by the Eastern and Western Ghats.
+The second region is the Indo-Gangetic Plain, formed by alluvial deposits.
 Lastly, to the north and north-east there are the hill and mountain ranges of the southern Himalayas.
-The Ganges, the Brahmaputra and the Indus are the main rivers.
+Ganges, Brahmaputra and Indus are the main rivers.
 Cut into two by the Tropic of Cancer, India has a monsoon climate.
-The warmest month is May and the coolest is January.

 India gained its independence on 15 August 1947.
 This followed a 60-year struggle by the Congress Party, led for many years by Mohandas Karamchand Gandhi (1869-1948).
 However, Gandhi was not able to prevent this part of the British Empire being divided into two states: Pakistan (with a mainly Muslim population) and the Indian Union (where the population was mainly Hindu).
 In fact, on-going tensions between Hindus and Muslims led to a series of bloody clashes, followed by movements of large numbers of people (10 million Hindus from Pakistan to India and 7 million Muslims in the opposite direction).
 The differences between India and Pakistan culminated in 1947-1948 with the war over Kashmir, a region claimed by both countries.
 Other wars followed (1965-66, 1971) and a separatist guerrilla war supported by Pakistan, which also fuelled terrorist activities linked with Islamic fundamentalism.
 Relations between the two countries, which have both developed atomic weapons, have oscillated between attempts at dialogue and moments of fierce tension.
 Considerable border tension also occurred between India and China (that also possesses a part of Kashmir): the two countries clashed militarily in 1962 over control of Sikkim (annexed by India in 1975) and, furthermore, China lays claim to the Indian state of Arunāchal Pradesh.